Sopapillas – Fried Pastry Topped with Cinnamon Sugar and Honey. Time-Tested Recipe.

 - 3 cups all purpose flour

-- 3 tbsp vegetable shortening if you're not keeping kosher or vegetarian, you can also use lard
+- 3 tablespoons vegetable shortening if you're not keeping kosher or vegetarian, you can also use lard

 - 3/4 cup water heated to 110 degrees F